michaeljameslyon/michaeljameslyon/README.md

 - 👋 Hi, I’m @michaeljameslyon
-- 👀 I’m interested in Python and web scraping.
+- 👀 I’m interested in Python, web scraping, and data analysis.
-- 🌱 I’m currently learning...Python and web scraping.
 - 💞️ I’m looking to collaborate on anything that's accessible for beginners!
 - 📫 How to reach me: Just message me on here for now.
-I'm a beginner :)

 <!---
 michaeljameslyon/michaeljameslyon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.